Factbox - May's Brexit 'plan B': What happens next in parliament?

-LONDON (Reuters) - Lawmakers (MPs) will on Tuesday debate and vote on British Prime Minister Theresa May’s response to the overwhelming rejection of her Brexit plan earlier this month.
+LONDON (Reuters) - MPs on Tuesday will debate and vote on British Prime Minister Theresa May’s response to the overwhelming rejection of her Brexit plan earlier this month.

-The vote is not a rerun of the Jan.
-15 vote on whether to approve the exit deal she had negotiated with the European Union, which she lost by 432 to 202.
+It is not a re-run of the Jan.
+15 “meaningful vote” on whether to approve the exit deal she negotiated with the European Union, which she lost by 432 to 202.

 May has said she wants to secure concessions relating to the border with Northern Ireland in order to win the support of pro-Brexit MPs in her own party and the small Northern Irish party which props up her government, who voted against her deal.